 As an alternative, the Department considered incorporating by reference the model language from the AAFCO OP.
 However, a verbatim adoption of the labeling guidelines would not be workable in the California regulatory scheme.
-This is due to language such as "AAFCO Pet Food Committee supports and recommends" as well as regulation of areas outside the Department's Departments' purview.
+This is due to language such as "AAFCO Pet Food Committee supports and recommends" as well as regulation of areas outside the Departments' purview.

-Amend subsection (g).
-The Department proposes an amendment of this section to permit producers, with certain limitations, to use the term human grade on pet food labels.
+Amend Subsection (g).
+The Department proposes amendment of this section to permit producers, with certain limitations, to use the term human grade on pet food labels.
 Previously, this section did not permit use of "fit for human food, fit for human consumption, or any similar terms."
 This language would be deleted and replaced by language permitting the use of the specific phrase human grade.
 The Department proposes these amendments in recognition of the change in the pet food market as both producers and customers contacted the Department to express their desire to sell and purchase pet food products labeled as human grade.

-Subsection (g) would permit a producer to use this term in reference to the product as a whole, if all ingredients, as well as the finished pet food product, are "stored, handled, processed, and transported in a manner and consistent and compliant with regulations for good manufacturing practices for human food pursuant to Health and Safety Code section 110105as defined by subsection (t) below."
-The proposed language for this subsection is taken directly from the AAFCO OP guidelines for use of the term human grade, which, as a national organization, reflects the term as it is commonly understood and applied by processors.
+Subsection (g) would permit a producer to use this term in reference to the product as a whole, if all ingredients, as well as the finished pet food product, are "stored, handled, processed, and transported in a manner and consistent and compliant with regulations for good manufacturing practices for human food as defined by subsection (t) below."
+The proposed language for this section is taken directly from the AAFCO OP guidelines for use of the term human grade, which, as a national organization, reflects the term as it is commonly understood and applied by processors.
 Permitting processors to use this term, and basing it on the AAFCO OP, will increase consistency in the market for all producers who wish to sell human grade pet food in multiple states.
 Further, the regulation would consist of a clear definition, which would provide California pet owners who wish to feed a household pet human grade food the ability to know what standards must be met to use the term.
-Finally, as discussed below, a reference to Health and Safety Code section 110105subsection (t) is proposed to increase the clarity of section 19025 by specifying the meaning of providing a definition of "good manufacturing practices,." which is used in the proposed amendments to subsection (g) and (g).
+Finally, as discussed below, reference to subsection (t) is proposed to increase the clarity of section 19025 by providing a definition of "good manufacturing practices," which is used in the proposed amendments to subsection (g) and (q).

-This amendment also proposes repealing the original language of this subdivision, which prohibited use of the terms "fit for human food," "fit for human consumption," and the phrase "or any similar terms" as keeping that language in the regulation while permitting producers to use the term human grade could lead to confusion for regulated parties and inconsistency in enforcement.
+This amendment also proposes deleting the original language of this subdivision, which prohibited use of the terms "fit for human food," "fit for human consumption," and the phrase "or any similar terms" as keeping that language in the regulation while permitting producers to use the term human grade could lead to confusion for regulated parties and inconsistency in enforcement.
 As an alternative, subsection (g)(2) discussed below, sets forth the labeling requirements, which specify the product must be labeled with its intended use as pet food.

-Adopt subsections (g)(1), (g)(1)(A), and (g)(1)(B).
+Subsections (g)(1), (g)(1)(A), and (g)(1)(B).
 This subsection and its two subparts set forth when it is acceptable to use the term human grade in reference to a product as a whole.
 Subsection (g)(1)(A) requires that, if a producer wishes to use the human grade term to refer to the processed pet food product as a whole, then every ingredient and component of the ingredient must meet the definition of human grade in in Subsection (g).
-Subsection (g)(1)(B) requires that the finished product must also be stored, handled, processed, and transported in a manner that is consistent and compliant with the definition in Subsection (g).
+Subsection (g)(1)(B) requires that the finished product must also be stored, handled, processed, and transported in a manner consistent and compliant with the definition in Subsection (g).
 This amendment, and its requirements that every ingredient, component, and the product itself has to be treated as human grade, would avoid misleading consumers who are purchasing a product they believe, based upon the labeling, is entirely human grade food.